The chaos at Germany's financial regulators

 Two months later, on April 27th, KMPG published its findings.
 Wirecard bosses had systematically prevented them from seeing sensitive accountants and had avoided meetings with them.
 One newspaper described it as “a document of horror.”

 On May 27th, BaFin finally got in touch.
-The head of the department for money laundering called up his Bavarian colleague, apologized for the late reply, but informed him that he also could not say for sure who was responsible.
+The head of the department for money laundering called up his Bavarian colleague, apologized for the late reply, and informed him that he also could not say who was responsible.
 He advised him to try his luck at the Federal Finance Ministry.

 Then suddenly on that same day, the Bavarian interior ministry announced that oversight of the company was a federal responsibility after all.
 The southern state’s interior minister Joachim Hermann would later tell the Bundestag investigation that his decision was made on the basis of a careful legal assessment.

-“This coincidence of the Bavarian decision coming at the same time as the very public developments at Wirecard AG… …leaves the impression that this was a deliberate U-turn; with the aim of subsequently denying responsibility,” the Bundestag report noted with a sharp dose of understatement.
+“This coincidence of the Bavarian decision coming at the same time as the very public developments at Wirecard AG… …leaves the impression that this was a deliberate U-turn; with the aim of subsequently denying responsibility,” the Bundestag report noted.

 Federalism’s blind spots